adrian-grozavu/Head-First-Java---Source-files/README.md

 # Head-First-Java---Source-files
-source code for the Head First Java book - written by me - a learning experience
+source code for the Head First Java book (2nd edition) - written by me - a learning experience